 How to Register an Imported Used Car in South Korea

-After importing your used or salvage vehicle into South Korea, it is important that you begin the registration process as soon as possible.
+After importing your used or salvage vehicle into South Korea, begin the registration process as soon as possible.
 In fact, you have only 15 days to do so before your vehicle could become subject to impound or deportation.

 Registration is handled by local Car Registration Centers.
 A simple Internet search will find the correct office for your particular “gu” in South Korea.
 At this office, you will present the following documents:

 - Vehicle Registration Application (Ja Dong Cha Deung Lok)